hgshdt/docker-ansible/README.md

 Once the playbook has successfully run, Nginx should be accessible at `http://localhost:8101` and `http://localhost:8102`.

+## Using webshell

+The control node can also be connected to by accessing `http://localhost:8990/` from a browser.

 ## Troubleshooting

 - If the nodes are unreachable, ensure the Docker containers are running by checking with `docker ps`.